The Complete Apple Watch Comparison Chart (Tech Specs)

 Apple watch’s main upgrade happens every ~3 years whenever the processor (SiP = System in Package) gets upgraded:

-• S4 SiP = Series 4, 5, SE
+- ~S4 SiP = Series 4, 5, SE

-• S6 SiP = Series 6, 7, 8, SE2, Ultra
+- ~S6 SiP = Series 6, 7, 8, SE2, Ultra

-• S9 SiP = Series 9, 10, Ultra 2
+- ~S9 SiP = Series 9, 10, 11, SE3, Ultra 2, Ultra 3

 The takeaway from this is if you’re going to get, for example, a series 5, you’re better off getting a series 6.
-If you’re going to get an 8, you’re better off getting a 9.
+If you’re going to get a series 8, you’re better off getting a 9.
 It’s only a one year jump in watch but a ~3 year jump in processor.
 The processor will be faster and the watch will be supported with software updates for a few years longer.

 Screen Size

-Now that you know which “processor camp” you’re aiming for, the next step would be to decide how big you want the watch to be.
+Now that you know which “processor group” you’re aiming for, the next step would be to decide how big you want the watch to be.
 If you have a small wrist (female), you might not like the larger watches.
 Ex. if you don’t like the larger watches, then you won’t be getting an Ultra as those are only available in 49mm.

 If you live close to one, I’d recommend going into an Apple store (or any place that sells Apple watches) and trying them on to get a feel for things!